cbaggers/cepl/docs/000 - intro.md

-# Jungl - (Alpha)
+# Cepl - (Alpha)

-> Welcome to the jungl, we've got funny names

-Jungl is a sane interface to the modern opengl api.
+Cepl is a sane interface to the modern opengl api.

 ### OpenGL Background